JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 - run this command: conda list -e > requirements.txt
 - comment out # gym requirement

-# how to run the requirements file:
+# How to run the requirements file:

 Go to conda (base) by running:
 - ```conda deactivate```